gethinode/hinode/content/en/blog/modifications.md

 title: Hinode changes
 date: 2023-07-21T13:41:48.543Z
 lastmod: 2023-08-15
-description: An overview of the changes to the Hinode template that were made for this site
+description: An overview of the changes to the Hinode theme that were made for this site
-tags: ["blog", "Hinode"]
+tags: ["Hinode", "Hugo", "blog"]
 thumbnail:
     url: /img/changes.jpg
     author: Brett Jordan